watsona4/scipy2016/SciPy2016TripReport.md

-The speaker is a social computer scientist who started programming using MATLAB, then switched to C/C++ and Java, but ended up in Python because it made programming much easer and less time consuming.
+The speaker is a social computer scientist who started programming using MATLAB, then switched to C/C++ and Java, but ended up in Python because it made programming much easier and less time consuming.
 She started looking at using machine learning to analyze complex social science problems.
 The speaker separates data analysis into two
 categories: prediction (computer scientists) and explanation (social